 How to Apply for Reduced or Free Senior Licenses

-Because Missouri exempts residents 65 and older from fishing-license requirements, applying for a reduced or free senior license is seldom necessary for that age group; instead, the practical application process focuses on veterans and younger anglers who qualify for fee waivers or reductions.
+Because Missouri residents 65 and older are already exempt from fishing licenses, there’s no formal application process for that group.
+The application process mainly applies to veterans and younger anglers who qualify for fee waivers or reductions.

-Missouri residents 65+ are exempt from fishing licenses; focus applications on veterans and younger anglers seeking fee waivers.
+Missouri residents 65 and older are exempt from fishing licenses; focus applications on veterans and younger anglers seeking fee waivers.

-- Check official application process steps and required documents before you apply.
+- Check the official eligibility requirements before you apply.

-- Prepare certified copies of eligibility criteria evidence to avoid delays.
+- Bring certified copies of your documents to avoid delays.

-- Retain confirmation and carry documentation while fishing to demonstrate compliance.
+- Keep your confirmation and carry your documentation while fishing.

 Exemptions and Special Circumstances for Age 65